 What is biofeedback?

 Biofeedback is a technique that trains people to improve their health by controlling certain bodily processes that normally happen involuntarily, such as heart rate, blood pressure, muscle tension, and skin temperature.
-Electrodes attached to your skin measure these processes and display them on a monitor.
+Electrodes attached to your skin -- or in some cases, sensors held in your hands -- measure these processes and display them on a monitor.
 With help from a biofeedback therapist, you can learn to change your heart rate or blood pressure, for example.
-At first you use the monitor to see your progress, but eventually you will be able to achieve success without the monitor or electrodes.
-Biofeedback is an effective therapy for many conditions, but it is primarily used to treat high blood pressure, tension headache, migraine headache, chronic pain, and urinary incontinence.
+At first you use the monitor to see your progress.
+But eventually you will be able to achieve success without a monitor or electrodes.
+Biofeedback is an effective therapy for many conditions, although it is primarily used to treat high blood pressure, tension headache, migraine headache, chronic pain, and urinary incontinence.